yellobyte/YB-ESP32-S3-ETH/README.md

 ## Final Remark for first usage:
-**>>> All YB-ESP32-S3-ETH boards delivered have already been flashed with software example 'ESP32-S3-ETH-DHCP'. <<<**

-Means the status LED 'IO47' blinks fast whith power applied and blinks slow with obtained IP address (DHCP via Ethernet).
+**All YB-ESP32-S3-ETH boards delivered have already been flashed with software example 'ESP32-S3-ETH-DHCP'.** This means the status LED 'IO47' blinks fast whith power applied and blinks slow with obtained IP address (DHCP via Ethernet).